TAKING A BOW IN ANCIENT GREECE

 The Politismos team worked with academics and historians as well as museum professionals and MA students in the Public History program at California State University, Sacramento to create a living history experience for children.
 Rocklin Family Academy of Schools staff and teachers gave their time, expertise and recommendations to ensure curriculum standards were met.

 The Taking A Bow program examines three major components: the role of theatre in Ancient Greece, mythology, and the issue of morality.
-Content, activity and vocabulary has been created to correlate with elementary school curriculums, primarily 2nd and 3rd grades.
+Content, activity and vocabulary has been created to correlate with elementary school curriculums, grades 2, 3 and 6.

 In addition to history and story telling, children created art projects, played with replicas of props and had the chance to see and touch real artifacts.
 Politismos is currently offering opportunities to bring this program to local Sacramento schools and community groups.